Wombat45/sleeper-bot/mcp-server/README.md

 # Sleeper MCP Server

-A Machine Context Protocol (MCP) server for integrating Sleeper fantasy sports data with Goose AI.
+A Machine Context Protocol (MCP) server for integrating Sleeper fantasy sports data with any MCP-compatible LLM client.
 This server implements the MCP specification to provide structured access to Sleeper's API data.

 ## Overview

-The Sleeper MCP Server acts as a bridge between Goose AI and the Sleeper Fantasy Sports platform, implementing the Model Context Protocol (MCP) for seamless integration.
+The Sleeper MCP Server acts as a bridge between MCP-compatible LLM clients and the Sleeper Fantasy Sports platform, implementing the Model Context Protocol (MCP) for seamless integration.

 Features:
 - Structured access to fantasy sports data via MCP